 - 1 Lemon, zested and juiced

-- Sort, rinse, and brine the beans: At least 8 hours before cooking, sort the cannellini beans, removing broken beans, stones or dirt clods.
-Rinse the beans, put them in a large container, cover with 3 tablespoons salt and 3 quarts water, and stir to dissolve the salt.
+- Sort, rinse, and soak the beans: At least 8 hours before cooking, sort the cannellini beans, removing broken beans, stones or dirt clods.
+Rinse the beans, put them in a large container, cover with 2 tablespoons salt and 8 cups of water, and stir to dissolve the salt.
 Let the beans soak for at least 8 hours, or overnight.

-- Cook the cannellini beans: Rinse the cannellini beans, drain, and add to the pressure cooker.
+- Pressure cook the cannellini beans for 15 minutes with a Quick Release: Rinse the cannellini beans, drain, and add to the pressure cooker.
 Add the rosemary sprig, pour in the water, then stir to combine.
-Lock the lid on the pressure cooker, increase the heat to high, and bring the cooker up to high pressure.
-Cook at high pressure for 20 minutes in a stovetop PC or 24 minutes in an electric PC.
-Turn off the heat, and quick release the pressure in the cooker (by running cold water down the side, or releasing the pressure valve according to your cooker’s instructions).
-Remove the lid carefully, opening away from you – even when it’s not under pressure, the steam in the cooker is very hot.
-(Optionally, cook under pressure for 15 minutes stovetop PC/18 minutes electric PC, then let the pressure come down naturally for about 15 minutes.)
+Lock the lid on the pressure cooker.
+Cook at high pressure for 15 minutes in an Instant Pot or other electric pressure cooker, or for 12 minutes in a stovetop PC.
+Quick release the pressure in the cooker.
+Remove the lid carefully, opening away from you - even when it's not under pressure, the steam in the cooker is very hot.

-- Finish the beans and chard: Drain the beans, reserving 1 1/2 cups of the bean cooking liquid.
+- Pressure cook the beans and chard for 3 minuets with a Quick Release: Drain the beans, reserving 1½ cups of the bean cooking liquid.
 Discard the rosemary stem.
 Return the beans to the pressure cooker, stir in the chard leaves and reserved bean cooking liquid.
-Lock the lid on the pressure cooker, bring it back up to high pressure, and cook at high pressure for 3 minutes.
-Once again, quick release the pressure, and carefully remove the lid.
+Lock the lid on the pressure cooker, and pressure cook at high pressure for 3 minutes (both electric and stovetop PCs).
+Quick release the pressure, and carefully remove the lid.
 Stir in the lemon juice, taste, and add more salt as needed.

 - Category: Pressure Cooker